algorandfoundation/algokit-cli/docs/features/localnet.md

 - tealdbg port:
   - address: http://localhost:9392

-### Stopping and Resetting the Sandbox
+### Stopping and Resetting the LocalNet

-To stop the sandbox you can execute `algokit sandbox stop`.
-This will turn off the containers, but keep them ready to be started again in the same state by executing `algokit sandbox start`.
+To stop the LocalNet you can execute `algokit localnet stop`.
+This will turn off the containers, but keep them ready to be started again in the same state by executing `algokit localnet start`.

-To reset the sandbox you can execute `algokit sandbox reset`, which will tear down the existing containers, refresh the container definition from the latest stored within AlgoKit and update to the latest Docker images.
-If you want to keep the same container spec and versions as you currently have, but quickly tear down and start a new instance then run `algokit sandbox reset --no-update`.
+To reset the LocalNet you can execute `algokit localnet reset`, which will tear down the existing containers, refresh the container definition from the latest stored within AlgoKit and update to the latest Docker images.
+If you want to keep the same container spec and versions as you currently have, but quickly tear down and start a new instance then run `algokit localnet reset --no-update`.

-### Viewing transactions in the Sandbox
+### Viewing transactions in the LocalNet

-You can see a web-based user interface of the current state of your Sandbox including all transactions by using the [AlgoKit Explore](./explore.md) feature, e.g. by executing `algokit sandbox explore`.
+You can see a web-based user interface of the current state of your LocalNet including all transactions by using the [AlgoKit Explore](./explore.md) feature, e.g. by executing `algokit localnet explore`.

-### Executing goal commands against AlgoKit Sandbox
+### Executing goal commands against AlgoKit LocalNet

 See the [AlgoKit Goal](./goal.md) feature.
-You can also execute `algokit sandbox console` to open a [Bash shell which allows you to run the goal commandline](./goal.md#running-multiple-commands).
+You can also execute `algokit localnet console` to open a [Bash shell which allows you to run the goal commandline](./goal.md#running-multiple-commands).

 ### Getting access to the private key of the faucet account

-If you want to use the Sandbox then you need to get the private key of the initial wallet so you can transfer ALGOs out of it to other accounts you create.
+If you want to use the LocalNet then you need to get the private key of the initial wallet so you can transfer ALGOs out of it to other accounts you create.

 There are two ways to do this: